mkaz/working-with-go/readme.md

 ## Contribute

-The site is generated from markdown files in the `pages` directory.
+The site is sourced from markdown files in the `pages` directory.
 Any additions, corrections, suggestions or any contributions are appreciated.

 To submit a pull request, make your edit to the file in `pages` directory.
-Use `hastie` to generate documentation and commit both changes files in your PR.

-Note, the date in the markdown front matter is used for sorting the pages and no longer relevant to the temporal date of the file.

-Generation is done using [Hastie](https://github.com/mkaz/hastie), a site-generator I wrote in Go, of course.
-The built files are placed in the `/docs` directory that Github Pages serves from.

 Working with Go was started by Marcus Kazmierczak.
 Thanks to <a href="https://github.com/mkaz/working-with-go/graphs/contributors">all the contributors</a> who have helped make it even better.